 The small Eastland County town of Ranger, so named because it had been settled near the site of an old frontier Ranger camp, boomed with the discovery of oil in the area.
 By 1920, Ranger had a population 16,000, and a substantial number of those residents were not particularly interested in abiding by the law.
 Texas Rangers who were sent to Ranger, Texas raided gaming halls, smashed drinking establishments, and corralled a wide assortment of miscreants and felons.
 When Rangers filled the jails, prisoners sometimes had to be handcuffed to telephone poles.

 The same story would be repeated throughout the '20s and '30s.
 Only the names of the towns changed.
 From Borger to Mexia, Rangers preserved what peace and dignity they could in the wild oil field boomtowns.

-The Rangers had greater mobility, but so did the outlaws.
+With the advent of the automobile the Rangers had greater mobility, but so did the outlaws.
 Robbers could hit a small town bank and quickly make their getaway.
 Rangers were given railroad passes, but had to provide their own cars.
-In the early 1930s, every third Ranger in a company got an $80.00-a-month car allowance.

 Texas Ranger Hall of Fame and Museum

 One of the best known Rangers who made the transition from horse to car was Frank H. Hamer.
 He first joined the Rangers in 1906.
 Hamer left the force occasionally to take other law enforcement jobs, but by 1921, he was captain of Ranger Co.
 C, stationed in Del Rio.
 At the beginning of 1922, he was transferred to Austin, where he would spend the next decade as a Ranger captain.